 Guidance is a start, but some are asking for things to be taken one step further.
 There are calls for a law, which is essentially the gender equivalent of the NFL’s “Rooney Rule”, to be implemented.
 This would mean that for every senior position advertised, at least one female applicant must be interviewed.

-ACAS have also talked about the benefits of a diverse workplace and how businesses can start to change their way of thinking…
+ACAS has also talked about the benefits of a diverse workplace and how businesses can start to change their way of thinking…

 “There’s a clear competitive advantage to be gained from employing a diverse workforce.
 An organisation with a diverse range of employees is well placed to understand the needs of a wide range of customers, and can interact with a broad client base.”